Patrikvo/Automat/readme.txt

 apply 'Add-Migration initial' and 'Update-Database' Using Db Browser import sql to database (issue: need someway to add non-nullable fields)

+20180226  cleaned up code to conform to Stylecop rules.

 20180217  added DB link for persons.

 20180216   Added ability to add and remove persons to the dossier. the UI-part is done, DB link needs to be added next.